tech2wiki/tech2wiki-website/content/technical_procedures/saab/lighting/ahl.md

 * Press `Yes` (First make sure that you fulfill the criterias displayed on the screen;
     * "- The vehicle must be put on level ground."
     * "- The vehicle must be no load.")
-* Press `Yes` when the Tech 2 asks "Are you sure?"
+* Press `Yes` when the Tech2 asks "Are you sure?"
-* When Tech 2 says that the calibration was succesful, exit back to the programming menu.
+* When Tech2 says that the calibration was succesful, exit back to the programming menu.
 * Select `3.
 AHL Right`
 * Select `Calibration`
 * Press `Yes` (First make sure that you fulfill the criterias displayed on the screen;
     * "- The vehicle must be put on level ground."
     * "- The vehicle must be no load.")
-* Press `Yes` when the Tech 2 asks "Are you sure?"
+* Press `Yes` when the Tech2 asks "Are you sure?"